-Our prior is that the response to an external threat is conditioned by domestic contestation.
-Hence, when devising a survey assessing party support for Ukraine we decided to include some key ideological questions, including one on party populist rhetoric and one on attitudes to the EU.
+Our prior is that the response to an external threat is conditioned by domestic contestation (Otjes et al., 2022; Raunio and Wagner, 2020).
+Hence, when devising a survey assessing party support for Ukraine, we decided to include some key ideological questions, including one on party populist rhetoric and one on attitudes toward the EU.
 We theorize that populism and EU-skepticism capture distinct mechanisms through which ideology shapes support for Ukraine.

-At its core, populism is motivated by the claim that the elite is corrupt and that legitimacy comes from the loosely defined "People."
-As Vachudova (2021, 474) observes, populism is a flexible recipe for appealing to voters by promising "to defend the people against establishment elites by arguing that these elites are protecting and expanding their own privileges at the expense of ordinary citizens."
+At its core, populism is motivated by the claim that the elite is corrupt and that legitimacy comes from the loosely defined "people."
+As Vachudova (2021: 474) observes, populism is a flexible recipe for appealing to voters by promising "to defend the people against establishment elites by arguing that these elites are protecting and expanding their own privileges at the expense of ordinary citizens."
 In the political appeals of many populists, the mainstream's near-unanimous defense of Ukraine is another example of how a corrupt elite is willing to sacrifice ordinary people's needs to protect the status quo.

 This thin notion of populism is fleshed out in ways that add substance to populist reluctance to support Ukraine.
-Both TAN and left-wing populists share "[d]istrust of the elite by the people . . . based on the perception that the elite not only are corrupt but also favor foreign interests" (Noury and Roland, 2020, 423).
+Both TAN and left-wing populists share "[d]istrust of the elite by the people...based on the perception that the elite not only are corrupt but also favor foreign interests" (Noury and Roland, 2020: 423).
 Populists tend to harbor suspicion of foreign actors (Mudde and Kaltwasser, 2013).
 TAN populists target immigrants, refugees, or their descendants alongside transnational influences which they accuse of being culturally harmful.
-They consider their ingroup, 'the people,' as ethnically exclusive, and campaign on reducing the resources and rights for outgroups (Jenne, 2018; Vachudova, 2020; 2021).
-Left populists, on the other hand, such as Podemos in Spain and Syriza in Greece, target foreign institutions that are perceived to exploit ordinary people: they are suspicious of US-led multilateralism, militarism, and imperialism (Gomez et al, 2016; Zulianello and Larsen, 2023).
+They consider their ingroup, "the people," as ethnically exclusive, and campaign on reducing the resources and rights for outgroups (Jenne, 2018; Vachudova, 2020, 2021).
+Left populists, on the other hand, such as Podemos in Spain and Syriza in Greece, target foreign institutions that are perceived to exploit ordinary people; they are suspicious of US-led multilateralism, militarism, and imperialism (Gomez et al., 2016; Zulianello and Larsen, 2024).

 A second source of populist dissent on Ukraine draws on authoritarianism-a preference for centralized power, limited political freedoms, and opposition to political pluralism.
-Many TAN populists have expressed an affinity with Russian anti-liberal authoritarianism and its commitment to "defending conservative values against the liberal and 'decadent, West'" (Havlík and Kluknavská, 2023, 98).
-Some TAN populists express admiration for Putin's regime "based on their shared nativism, authoritarianism, and, increasingly, illiberal politics" (Ivaldi and Zankina, 2023, 19), though others have kept their distance (Wondreys, 2023).
-Russia has provided financial backing and other support to TAN populist parties in Austria, Germany, Italy, France, the Czech Republic, Slovakia and Hungary as part of an explicit strategy of dividing the West and sowing discontent with democratic institutions.
+Many TAN populists have expressed an affinity with Russian anti-liberal authoritarianism and its commitment to "defending conservative values against the liberal and 'decadent, West'" (Havlík and Kluknavská, 2023: 98).
+Some TAN populists express admiration for Putin's regime "based on their shared nativism, authoritarianism, and, increasingly, illiberal politics" (Ivaldi and Zankina, 2023: 19), though others have kept their distance (Wondreys, 2023).
+Russia has provided financial backing and other support to TAN populist parties in many countries including Austria, Germany, Italy, France, the Czech Republic, Slovakia, and Hungary as part of an explicit strategy of dividing the West and sowing discontent with democratic institutions.
+For some parties, in other words, Moscow is a source of inspiration and support, not a security threat.

-H2 (Populism Thesis): The more populist a political party, the less it will support Ukraine.
+H2 (populism thesis): The more populist a political party, the less it will support Ukraine.

 There are grounds for believing that opposition to the EU has an independent effect on support for Ukraine.
-The EU, under the leadership of Commission President Ursula von der Leyen, has taken an active role in drumming up financial and military support for Ukraine, implementing sanctions against Russia, and facilitating housing and services for refugees.
+The EU, under the leadership of Commission President Ursula von der Leyen, has taken an active role in drumming up financial and military support for Ukraine, implementing sanctions against Russia, and facilitating housing and services for refugees (Kiel Institute for the World Economy n.d).